shlinkio/shlink/UPGRADE.md

 Endpoints need to provide a version in the path now.
 Previously, not providing a version used to fall back to v1.
 Now, it will return a 404 status, as no route will match.

 The only exception is the `/rest/health` endpoint, which will continue working without the version.

+### API errors

+Shlink v1.21.0 introduced support for API errors using the Problem Details format, as well as the v2 of the API.

+For backwards compatibility reasons, requests performed to v1 continued to return the old `error` and `message` properties.

+Starting with Shlink v2.0.0, both versions of the API will no longer return those two properties.

+As a replacement, use `type` instead of `error`, and `detail` instead of `message`.

 ### Changes in models